jaresty/migration-talks/cloudfoundry-silicon-valley-2017/brainstorm.md

     - To limit the kinds of problems you encounter to only migration problems:
         - It's helpful to try and keep credentials identical during the migration if you can and only rotate them later (as opposed to also including authentication issues)
         - It's helpful to try and keep versions of jobs as close as possible on both sides of the migration in order to limit the kinds of problems you encounter
+    - CF's complexity makes it hard to predict things like downtime.
+Instead, we prefer to monitor our migration in CI to understand the downtime characteristics of the system.

 3. Why are those insights at all useful?
 Aren't they obvious?
     - No.  We ran into each of these problems in turn, spending weeks in the process of debugging our migration.